 Using ML, the recommendation algorithms are categorized as: Collaborative Filtering and Content-Based Filtering.

-- Algorithms for collaborative-filtering works on the basis of what other customers (of same age, gender, browsing-patterns, brand preference) have chosen, lately.
+- Algorithms for collaborative-filtering works on the basis of what other customers (of the same age, gender, browsing-patterns, brand preference) have chosen, lately.
 Such recommendations work when the user browse for products after a long time-span.

 2. Inventory Management and Forecasts